pulumi/docs/pulumi-hugo/themes/default/content/resources/simpler-pulumi-package-authoring/index.md

 ---
 # Name of the webinar.
 title: "Sharing Code with Pulumi Packages, Abstractions, and More"
 meta_desc: "Explore how to start sharing Pulumi code with others.
-Use Go to build a custom architecture for GCP that we’ll compile down into a shareable library"
+Use Go to build a custom architecture for Google Cloud that we’ll compile down into a shareable library"

 # A featured webinar will display first in the list.
 featured: false